Where: Milo McIver State Park, Kingfisher Campground, about 40 minutes southeast of Portland

 This is envisioned as a community retreat — it’s going to take a lot of helping hands to make it work.

 For the three shared dinners, we’ll probably need 2 to 6 volunteer cooks each, as well as volunteer dish washers.
+Specific food logistical info will be sent to all attendees upon registering.

 For the community kitchen, supplies people can bring include camp stoves (plus fuel), cooking pots & pans, cooking utensils, cooking oil, a shelter tent, five gallon water jugs, liquid soap, bins to store community food, outdoor camp lights, etc.